thomaswz/thomaswz.github.io/tools.md

 ## code editor

 I use Visual Studio Code... with "Bracket Pair Colorizer 2", and the "Material Icon" theme.
-The standard ESLint and Prettier... wit some Markdown editors etc.
+The standard ESLint and Prettier... wit some Markdown editors etc. [Visual studio setup](/vssetup).

 Its good to know the shortcuts like `Ctrl + B` closes the Explorer and `Ctrl + K V` splits the screen...
 [Visual Studio Code Shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).